Petr Fradkov: Personal life

 Fradkov is married to Victoria Igorevna Fradkova.
 She is a lecturer in the department of international relations and the foreign policy of Russia at the Moscow State Institute of International Relations.
 They have a daughter.

-US Sanctions in 2022
+Sanctions

 The U.S. Treasury imposed personal economic sanctions on Petr Fradkov in response to actions in the Donetsk and Luhansk regions by the Promsvyazbank, where he is Chairman and CEO.